robdodson/requirejs-multipage-shim-boilerplate/README.md

 <hr>

 ## The JavaScript <a id="the-javascript"></a>
 Before Require.js you would normally have several script tags at the bottom of the page for including your various libraries and application specific code.
-You might add jQuery, Highcharts and libraries of your own scripts before kicking things off with a main.js or page specific .js file.
+You might add jQuery, Highcharts and libraries of your own before kicking things off with a main.js file.

 ``` html
 <script src="js/vendor/jquery.js"></script>